Wilhelm Spiegelberg

-Wilhelm Spiegelberg (25 June 1870, Hannover – 23 December 1930, Munich) was a German Egyptologist.
+Wilhelm Spiegelberg (25 June 1870, Hanover – 23 December 1930, Munich) was a German Egyptologist.
 He specialized in analyses of Demotic and hieratic text.

 Spiegelberg grew up as the second oldest of four brothers in a German Jewish family.
 He studied Egyptology and archaeology in Strasbourg and Berlin, obtaining his doctorate from the University of Strasbourg in 1891.
 As a student his influences included Johannes Dümichen, Adolf Michaelis and Adolf Erman.
 After graduation, he continued his education in Paris as a student of Gaston Maspero.
-In 1899 he became an associate professor at Strasbourg, where in 1907 he obtained a full professorship.
-In 1919 he relocated to the University of Heidelberg, and four years later succeeded Friedrich Wilhelm von Bissing as chair of Egyptology at the University of Munich.
+In 1899, he became an associate professor at the University of Strasbourg, where in 1907 he obtained a full professorship.
+In 1919, he relocated to Heidelberg University, and four years later succeeded Friedrich Wilhelm von Bissing as chair of Egyptology at the Ludwig-Maximilians-Universität München.

-Starting in 1894, he took part in excavatory work in Egypt, most notably at the Necropolis of Thebes.
-Around 1900 he began work at the Egyptian Museum in Cairo, serving as a cataloger and editor of Demotic material.
+Starting in 1894, he took part in excavator work in Egypt, most notably at the Necropolis of Thebes.
+Around 1900, he began work at the Egyptian Museum in Cairo, serving as a cataloger and editor of Demotic material.
 Spiegelberg made important contributions towards the deciphering of Demotic script and in the field of Demotic lexicography.

-During his tenure at Munich, he accompanied novelist Thomas Mann to Egypt, where he provided assistance towards the drafting of Mann's "Joseph" tetralogy.
-In 1919 he became a member of the Heidelberg Academy of Sciences (a non-resident member since 1923), and from 1924, was a full member of the Bavarian Academy of Sciences.
+During his tenure at the Ludwig-Maximilians-Universität München, he accompanied novelist Thomas Mann to Egypt, where he provided assistance towards the drafting of Mann's Joseph tetralogy.
+In 1919, he became a member of the Heidelberg Academy of Sciences (a non-resident member since 1923), and from 1924, was a full member of the Bavarian Academy of Sciences.